 Examples of previous research projects include:

-Advanced research topics - Students will focus on developing the research skills to support the laboratory or other research or enquiry-based activities that they will undertake in their extended research project and to prepare them for a career in a research environment.
-The module aims to develop students’ critical analysis of published research.
-It will also expose students to current research trends in the area of human physiology, physical activity and health, and to leading researchers in the field.
+Advanced Research Topics (30 credits) - You’ll focus on developing the research skills to support the laboratory or other research or enquiry-based activities that you’ll undertake in your extended research project and to prepare you for a career in a research environment.
+The module aims to develop your critical analysis of published research.
+It will also expose you to current research trends in the area of human physiology, physical activity and health, and to leading researchers in the field.

-Extended research project - Students will choose an independent project of interest.
-They will be mentored by one of the world leading academics in their field and will conduct an individual extended research or enquiry-based project.
+Extended Research Project (90 credits) - You’ll choose an independent extended research or enquiry project of interest, mentored by one of our world leading academics in the field.
 This will also incorporate experiences of working as part of a team in a research environment and interacting with research scientists.

 Throughout your degree you will benefit from a range of opportunities to expand your intellectual horizons outside or within your subject area.

 This course gives you the opportunity to choose from a range of discovery modules.
 They’re a great way to tailor your study around your interests or career aspirations and help you stand out from the crowd when you graduate.
 Find out more about discovery modules on our Broadening webpages.

 Our teaching is delivered through a combination of large and small group workshops and practicals.
 We take a student-centred approach to learning and so our teaching is designed to enable student engagement through active learning approaches that include creative problem-solving, team-work activities and mini-projects.
 In this way, you are able to apply the theoretical knowledge learnt to practical, real-life contexts.
 We put a high value on practical teaching and so a core part of your teaching will focus on developing hands-on practical and associated research skills.